 The reasons why the continental European system took the turn towards substantive guarantees are more complex.
-If one reads the fundamental (in the old and in the new world) work by the Italian reformer Cesare Beccaria, "Dei delitti e delle pene" (1764) one finds both elements (substantive and procedural) attentively examined and clear solutions proposed.
+If one reads the fundamental (in the old and in the new world) work by the Italian reformer Cesare Beccaria, "Dei delitti e delle pene" ( "on crimes and punishments")(1764) one finds both elements (substantive and procedural) attentively examined and clear solutions proposed.
 In the "Déclaration des droits de l'homme" of 1789 which we have already examined, both aspects are considered too.